roksolana-d/spark-streaming-examples/README.md

 - Windowed aggregations (in process)
 - Watermarking
 - Metrics gathering

+Future plans:
+- Upgrade Spark to 2.4.0
+- Replace Kafka producer String format with JSON format for the legacy Spark streaming case
-- ELK stack introduction
+- ELK stack introduction for Spark structured streaming case
+- Deploy the project on Kubernetes

-Spark 2.3.1 is used for now, but should be replaced with 2.4.0 version in the future.
+Spark 2.3.1 is used for now.
 Scala version is current release (2.12.8)